 If you are new to WordPress, make sure to read our overview of WordPress themes.
-It explains what themes are and how themes can save business owners time and money.
+It explains what WP themes are and how using a theme can save business owners time and money.

-In this tutorial, you will learn how to upgrade WordPress themes inside the admin area.
+In this tutorial, you will learn how to upgrade WordPress themes in the admin area.

-Before updating your WordPress themes, we recommend going through the checklist below.
+Before updating your WordPress themes, we recommend going through the handy checklist below to make sure that your upgrades go smoothly.

 1. Back Up Everything

-Backing up your files and data before making any changes to your site is vital.
-This way, if things don’t go as planned, you can always restore everything to its previous settings.
+Backing up your files and data before making any updates to your site is essential.
+This way, if things don’t go as planned, you can always restore things back to their former state.

-If you don’t want to perform manual backups, there are a number of plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of free and paid plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your backup process here:

 2. Check The Theme Update Notes

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you are using, there may be a changelog file included with an update which provides an overview of new features, improvements, bug fixes or important information pertaining to the new theme version.
+Depending on the theme you are using, there may be a changelog file accompanying an update which provides an overview of new features, improvements, bug fixes or any other information pertaining to the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should update.